apache/flink/docs/apis/common/index.md

 The port for JMX can be configured by setting the `metrics.jmx.port` key.
 This parameter expects either a single port or a port range, with the default being 9010-9025.
 Which port is used in the end is shown in the relevant Job-/TaskManager log.

-All non-JMXReporters are not part of the distribution and have to be added to the classpath manually. (usually by putting the jar into /lib)
+All non-JMXReporters are not part of the distribution and have to be added to the classpath manually, usually by putting the jar into /lib.

 You can write your own Reporter by implementing the `org.apache.flink.metrics.reporter.MetricReporter` interface.
 If the Reporter should send out reports regularly you have to implement the Scheduled interface as well.